Looking for information on lovebug insects?

 Not having enough probiotics in your gut is linked to many digestive illnesses, autoimmune disorders, skin conditions, and frequent flu and common cold problems.
 Today, the food we eat is not grown in optimal conditions – soaked in chlorine and dusted with inorganic pesticides.
 Added to this, refrigerating and freezing food causes a dramatic loss of nutrients.
-The end result is that the food available today contains little to no probiotics.
-Fermented food items do contain probiotic strains but they may not be enough to give your body the dose you need.
+The end result is that the food available today has little to no probiotics.
+Fermented food items do have probiotic strains but they may not be enough to give your body the dose you need.

 This is where LoveBug Probiotics come in.
 Not all probiotic strains are created equal.
 The research team at LoveBug Probiotics includes healthcare experts from top-notch universities.
-Thanks to years of developmental research, LoveBug Probiotics contain proprietary blends of probiotic strains that are specifically designed for your body and digestive wellness.
+Thanks to years of developmental research, LoveBug Probiotics have proprietary blends of probiotic strains that are specifically designed for your body and digestive wellness.

-What do LoveBug Probiotics contain?
+What do LoveBug Probiotics include?